abdulkhaliqdev/Tic-Tac-Toe/README.md

 ### Setup

-- Donwload the code or [clone](https://github.com/abdulkhaliqdev/Tic-Tac-Toe/tree/main) it.
+- Download the code or [clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) it.
 - Navigate through the terminal to where you download/clone it.
 You can use the command `cd folder` on windows.

 ### Usage

-- When you are in the `Tic-Tac-Toe` folder, you can type `bin/main.rb` to run the executable.
+- When you are in the `/Tic-Tac-Toe` folder, you can type `bin/main.rb` to run the executable and follow the instructions in the terminal to play the game.

 ## Authors